Xilinx/Vitis-HLS-Introductory-Examples/Misc/fft/readme.md

 Description
 ===========

-This C++ design is illustrating the use of the AMD/Xilinx FFT IP-XACT IP in Vitis HLS.
+This C++ design illustrates the instantiation of the AMD/Xilinx LogiCORE FFT from the Vivado IP catalog into Vitis HLS.
 This example is a single 1024 point forward FFT.

-The architecture is using dataflow with 3 processes :
+The code micro-architecture uses dataflow with 3 processes :
 * a datamover to read the input data,
 * a process to call the FFT itself,
 * a datamover to write-out the output data.